-Full of savory flavor, these Cuban Black Beans are made with dry black beans (or canned beans) and simple seasonings.
+Full of savory flavor, these Cuban Style Black Beans are made with dry black beans and simple seasonings.
 A healthy side dish that will complement many dishes.
-The recipe card includes both Stove Top and Instant Pot instructions.
-Vegan.
+The recipe card includes instructions for Stove Top, Instant Pot, and canned beans.
+Vegan!

-Black beans- the fresher the better- be sure to check the expiration date.
-We soak ours for at least 6 hours with a splash of apple cider vinegar to help break down the sugars in the beans which make them easier to digest.
+• Black beans- when using dry black beans, the fresher the better!
+Be sure to check the expiration date.
 You can also use canned black beans- see recipe notes!

-Green bell pepper- small mild green cachucha peppers are traditional in Cuban cuisine.
-Green bell peppers have a similar profile.
-But if you can find fresh cachucha peppers (also known as aji dulce and ajicito) use them!
+• Green bell pepper- small, mild green cachucha peppers are traditional in Cuban cuisine.
+But green bell peppers have a similar profile.
+If you can find fresh cachucha peppers (also known as aji dulce and ajicito) use them!

 *See the recipe card below for a full list of ingredients and measurements.